Jiaming-Mao/figma-font-selector/README.md

-# Figma Font Selector Plugin
+# Figma Plugin - Font Replacer

 A Figma plugin that provides a powerful interface to select and apply fonts to text layers while preserving font styles and handling mixed font cases.